-MFF SNAP-Ed Community Impact Grant: Request for Proposals Fiscal Year 2021 (October 1, 2020 - September 31, 2021)
+MFF SNAP-Ed Subrecipients Fiscal Year 2022 (October 1, 2021 - September 30, 2022)

-To be eligible for Fiscal Year (FY) 2021 funding through the Michigan Fitness Foundation (MFF) SNAP-Ed Community Impact Grant: Request for Proposals, your organization must agree to comply with the SNAP-Ed Compliance Assurances outlined below.
-This document must include the original signature of an authorized representative from your organization.
+To be eligible for FY 2022 funding as a subrecipient Local Implementing Agency through SNAP-Ed at the Michigan Fitness Foundation (MFF), your organization must agree to comply with the SNAP-Ed Compliance Assurances outlined below.
+This document must include the original signatures (electronic signatures accepted) of all three representatives listed below: the authorized organization representative, organization financial representative, and lead program representative.

-- The Michigan Department of Health and Human Services (MDHHS) is the State's SNAP agency.
+- 1. The Michigan Department of Health and Human Services (MDHHS) is the state's SNAP agency.
 MDHHS is accountable for the content of Michigan's SNAP-Ed and provides oversight to all subrecipients.
 All SNAP-Ed subrecipients must be financially responsible for the allowability of nutrition education activities they provide that are funded with SNAP-Ed funds (CFDA #10.561) and are liable for repayment of unallowable costs. - 2.
 Efforts must target SNAP-Ed to SNAP participants and/or eligible recipients. - 3.
-Activities targeting any USDA Food & Nutrition Service (FNS) clients already receiving nutrition education must be designed to provide new information and cannot duplicate current services. - 4.
+Program activities targeting any USDA Food & Nutrition Service (FNS) clients already receiving nutrition education must be designed to provide new information and cannot supplant or duplicate existing nutrition education programs or policy, system and environmental change initiatives.
+Where operating in conjunction with existing programs and/or initiatives, SNAP-Ed program activities will enhance and supplement them. - 4.
 Documentation of costs and payments for approved SNAP-Ed activities will be provided to MFF as required by the reporting requirements.
 All original documentation will be maintained by subrecipient and be available for USDA, MDHHS, and MFF review and audit. - 5.
-Contracts will be awarded through an annual competitive review process that considers merit, effectiveness, history of compliance, alignment with SNAP-Ed goals, impact or potential impact, program efficiency, and available funds.
+Contracts will be awarded through an annual competitive proposal process that considers merit, effectiveness, history of compliance, alignment with SNAP-Ed goals, impact or potential impact, program efficiency, and available funds.
 Not all proposals will receive SNAP-Ed funding or funding at the level requested.
 MFF reserves the right to amend an awarded proposal. - 6.
 Organization has the capacity to adhere to the procurement standards outlined in the OMB Uniform Guidance (UG). - 7.
 Program activities will be conducted in compliance with all applicable Federal laws, rules, and regulations including FNS Civil Rights Instructions 113-1 and OMB Uniform Guidance (UG) governing administrative requirements, cost principles, and audit requirements. - 8.
-Program activities will not supplant or duplicate existing nutrition education programs or policy, system and environmental change initiatives.
-Where operating in conjunction with existing programs and/or initiatives, they will enhance and supplement them. - 9.
 Program activities will be reasonable and necessary to accomplish SNAP-Ed goals and objectives.
-SNAP-Ed funding should not be considered as substitute funding for programs that have other funding streams or that move away from the mission of FNS and the goal and focus of SNAP-Ed. - 10.
-All materials developed, printed, or re-printed with SNAP-Ed funds must include the required USDA non-discrimination statement.
-All materials must be pre-approved by MFF. - 11.
+SNAP-Ed funding should not be considered as substitute funding for programs that have other funding streams or that move away from the mission of FNS and the goal and focus of SNAP-Ed. - 9.
+All materials developed (hard copy and digital), printed, or re-printed/disseminated with SNAP-Ed funds must include the required USDA non-discrimination statement.
+All materials must be pre-approved by MFF. - 10.
 Messages of nutrition education and obesity prevention will be consistent with the most current Dietary Guidelines for Americans and stress the importance of variety, balance, and moderation, and they will not disparage any specific food, beverage, or commodity.